jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 - forkrun:      95 %  (27.1 / 28 cores)  (no centralized dispatcher - all 27.1 cores doing work)
 - GNU Parallel:  6 %  (2.68 / 28 Cores)  (1 full core used strictly for dispatching work - 1.68 cores doing actual work)

 NOTE: All benchmarks run on UMA hardware.
-On NUMA hardware forkrun is expected to scale linearly (or bettrer) due to its born-local NUMA approach.
+On NUMA hardware forkrun is expected to scale linearly (or better) due to its born-local NUMA approach.

 - **`-s` mode** is the headline: data flows memfd → kernel pipe → command stdin via `splice()`, entirely in kernel space.
 Bash never touches the data bytes — only the claim/dispatch coordination runs in userspace.
 - **`-b` mode**: allows for distributing batches of constant byte size without needing to scan for delimiters.
 Performance approaching kernel limits on memory movement.